Melvin-Var/ConjointElectricVehicles/README.md

 # 2. Walkthrough of Dashboard
 The dashboard has two tabs:
 - the first shows the relative attractiveness of the thirteen EVs to the 560 respondents
-- the second enables one to run "what-if" scenarios examining the potential financial and market share implications of adjusting the terms of the lease
+- the second enables one to run "what-if" scenarios examining the potential financial and market profile implications of adjusting the terms of the lease
 ## 2.1.
 Product Attractiveness
 ### 2.1.1.
 Predicted Market Share
 We can use conjoint analysis to predict the EV model each respondent will purchase.